FantasyPros Accuracy Award

 The result was a notable increase in total 3D Value at every draft position ... and a new answer to the question of best draft position.

-Drafting optimally from the No. 2 spot in 10-team non-PPR drafts nets 311.3 3D Value points.
-That's a huge 18.1% increase over the 263.6 points by picking straight from ADP at the No. 2 spot.
+Drafting optimally from the No. 6 spot in 10-team non-PPR drafts lands you a whopping 371.3 points in 3D Value.
+That's an 11.5% increase in the points you'd accrue picking straight by ADP.

 Best 10-Team Non-PPR Draft Positions Ranked

 Here's how all 10 spots stack up in terms of maximum 3D Value points in 10-team non-PPR drafts.
-You'll also find the 3D Value at each spot drafting by ADP, plus the percent increase you'll get using Draft Sharks rankings.
+I've also included the 3D Value at each spot drafting by ADP, plus the percent increase you'll get using Draft Sharks rankings.

 rank draft position maximum 3D Value 3d value by adp % increase

-In fact, the worst draft position picking by Draft Sharks rankings (No. 10) nets more 3D Value points than the second-best draft position by ADP.
+In fact, the worst draft position picking by Draft Sharks rankings (No. 3) nets significantly more 3D Value points than any draft position by ADP.

 The takeaway: You can win your 10-team non-PPR league from any draft position.